Multi-objective Differentiable Neural Architecture Search: Hardware-aware Multi-objective Differentiable Neural Architecture Search

 \section{Hardware-aware Multi-objective Differentiable Neural Architecture Search}

-We now formalize the NAS multi-objective bi-level optimization problem across multiple hardware devices and then introduce a scalable method that combines MGD with linear scalarizations to efficiently solve this problem.
+We first formalize the multi-objective bi-level optimization NAS problem across multiple hardware devices, and then introduce a scalable and differentiable method that combines MGD with linear scalarizations to efficiently solve this problem.